 What is a pediatric occupational therapist?

-Pediatric occupational therapists work with kids to improve motor skills, fine movements, and other daily tasks that are essential for their growth and independence.
+Pediatric occupational therapists work to help children develop the skills they need to participate in everyday activities - like playing, getting dressed, or holding a pencil - by supporting their motor, sensory, and cognitive development.
 Through occupational therapy (OT), children can reach key developmental milestones and gain important self-regulation skills that help them to interact with the world around them.

 At Kelly Pediatric Therapy, we work alongside many pediatric OTs who help students make the most of the time they’re in school, both academically and socially.